 The Business Rotational Program

-Another unique aspect of Boeing’s learning and development strategy is their business rotation programs.
+Another unique aspect of Boeing’s learning and development strategy is its business rotation programs.
 In these programs, early-level employees work with experts to solve a variety of challenges.

-It’s possible to gain hands-on experience on large-scale assignments while there’s also more traditional forms of training that go along with this program.
+It’s possible to gain hands-on experience on large-scale assignments, while there are also more traditional forms of training that go along with this program.